OlgaBochkaryova/website/content/research.md

 ---
 title: "Research"
 ---
-*A short description of the projects I am initiated and working on:*
+*My research interests cover various topics of microbial genomics from development of new methodology and their application for medical purposes to fundamental questions of genome organization and evolution.
+Current projects I am working on are:*

 ### Evolution of virulence factors in human-host and non-human-host invasive *Escherichia*